richcipherblade/wuc-new/_posts/2014-11-12-bitcoin-documentary-review.md

 <h2>PODCAST INTERVIEW TRANSCRIPT</h2>

-<h2><strong>bitcoin documentary review: Interview with Daniel Mross on The Rise and Rise of Bitcoin</strong></h2>
+<h2><strong>Bitcoin documentary review: Interview with Daniel Mross on The Rise and Rise of Bitcoin</strong></h2>
 </p><p>

-<strong>Trace Mayer</strong>:  Welcome back to the bitcoin Knowledge Podcast.
+<strong>Trace Mayer</strong>:  Welcome back to the Bitcoin Knowledge Podcast.
 We have a really artistic interview here.
 We have Daniel Mross.
 He put together this whole Rise and Rise of Bitcoin documentary.
 Welcome to the podcast, Daniel.

 </p><p>